atyu1/aws_saa/README.md

  - AWS Edge - is a CDN (Cache) in more cities located, to lower latency
  - Some services are region scoped and some are global (IAM)

+ - Options to communicate with AWS
+  - GUI - AWS Management Console
+  - AWS CLI - for CLI - protected by Access Key (Token based auth)
+  - AWS SDK - for coding

 ## IAM - Identity and Access Management
  - Global service
  - All user accounts are created here (including root)